 Another example of stabilization is furnished by the trained sea lion that balances a ball on its nose by carefully timed movements of its head.
-Still another illustration of stabilization can be found when you

-The temperature at any point on the earth shows great day-night and seasonal variations.
-By the earth's mean temperature we mean the average temperature calculated from all points on the earth's surface at one instant of time. drive a car in heavy traffic and try to maintain a safe distance between your car and the car in front of you in spite of changes in traffic speed.
+Still another illustration of stabilization can be found when you drive a car in heavy traffic and try to maintain a safe distance between your car and the car in front of you in spite of changes in traffic speed.
 When the space in front of your car widens, your foot goes on the accelerator; when the space narrows, your foot goes on the brake.